 I stopped by my old newspaper office for a visit on Thursday.
 Bob Sutton, the longtime sports editor for the Times-News asked me what I might know about a reunion at Elon this weekend around the season-opening football game with Charleston Southern.
 "Nothing," I told him.
 Bob proceeded to fill me in.
 Apparently a group … Continue reading Honoring Elon football coaching legend Red Wilson

-This week two years ago, Mebane native and now retired longtime broadcaster of UNC football and basketball Woody Durham was honored by the Naismith Memorial National Basketball Hall of Fame in Springfield, Mass. with a lifetime achievement award for broadcasting.
-I wrote this at the time.
-Since it was discovered that Woody is suffering from Primary … Continue reading Throwback Thursday: The Durham family business
+UPDATE on March 7, 2018: Today the retired and longime voice of UNC basketball and football Woody Durham passed away at age 76.
+This is something I wrote three years ago when the Mebane native was honored by the Naismith Memorial National Basketball Hall of Fame in Springfield, Mass. with a lifetime achievement award for broadcasting. … Continue reading The Durham family business

 Monday morning I got a message from my old newspaper friend Matt Memrick.
 The message was suitably vague.
 Enough to get my attention.
 It stated, "Danbury huh?
 Who knew comedy came out of that town?"
 The quote came with a link to a story headlined, "This former 'Saturday Night Live' writer is bringing improv comedy … Continue reading A nationally known comedian from . . .
 Danbury?